CSDE-UW/paa_2017_social_media/README.md

-# PAA 2017 Social Media Workshop
+# <a http://www.populationassociation.org/sidebar/annual-meeting/ target ="_blank">PAA 2017</a> Social Media Workshop
 ## Chicago, Illinois

 This repository contains the materials prepared by <a href = "mailto:ezagheni@uw.edu" target ="_blank">Emilio Zagheni</a>